Out-of-the-box: Black-box Causal Attacks on Object Detectors: Introduction

 \section{Introduction}

 Picture yourself in a self-driving car when you suddenly see a dog in the road in front of you.
 The car has detected it as well, via its object detector.
 Then, for no apparent reason, the dog is no longer detected: its bounding box has vanished.
-The dog is still there, you can see it, but to the car it has become invisible.
+The dog is still there, but to the car it has become invisible.
 You have to intervene and apply the brakes to avoid an accident.
 Why did the dog vanish?

 Object detectors (\od) are known to be vulnerable to both accidental and adversarial perturbations~\cite{odattacks2025}.
 In fact, image classification models in general are quite easy to attack~\cite{simba,onepixel2019}.
-What is harder to explain is what \emph{causes} the attack to work.
-Generic attacks, such as global gaussian noise, are reproducible and demonstrate vulnerability of the models, but do not reveal the causal relationship between pixel-level perturbations and failed object detections.
+What is harder to understand is \emph{why} the attacks work.
+Generic attacks, such as global gaussian noise, are reproducible and demonstrate model vulnerability, but do not reveal the causal relationship between pixel-level perturbations and failure modes.

 There is growing interest in exploring adversarial attacks on object detectors using e\underline{X}plainable \underline{AI} (\xai) techniques~\cite{Yahn2025AdversarialAP,wang2022adversarial}.
-These approaches are mostly \emph{white-box} methods: they need access to \od hidden layers, which is an unnatural, and generous, attack model.
+These approaches are mostly \emph{white-box} methods: they need access to \od's hidden layers, which is a generous, and unnatural, attack model.
 Moreover, saliency maps produced from the hidden layers are well known to be noisy, sensitive to input perturbations and not naturally interpretable~\cite{REOW2025,zhang25a}.